jurgen975/Robotics.portfolio.jeisinga/README.md

 Fig 4.
 Motion link study cycliodal drive

-Why a cycliodal drive?
+# Why a cycliodal drive?

-How a Cycloidal Drive Works
+First of all i have looked at a view options but desided on a cycliodal drive because:

 A cycloidal drive is a high-torque, low-backlash gear system often used in robotics.
 It converts high-speed motor input into low-speed, high-torque output through a unique motion.

-⚙️ Key Parts
+# Key Parts
 Input shaft with an eccentric cam

 Cycloidal disc with lobes